ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 If you have issues running the annotation tools in Hadoop (especially the Charniak parser), try passing an additional argument when you launch the job on Hadoop.
-(To do so, you may have to modify the script that gives the job to the Hadoop Job Handler).
+(To do so, you may have to modify the script that gives the job to the Hadoop Job Handler.)
 Add the argument `-lib some\_library\_path` to the call to Hadoop.
 That library path should be an absolute path (i.e., one beginning with `/`), and inside that directory should be the Thrift library files (e.g., `libthrift.so.0`).